MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsdefendersecuritycenter.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, version 1709.
 Enable this policy to display your company name and contact options in the notifications.
 If you disable or do not configure this setting, or do not provide CompanyName and a minimum of one contact method (Phone using Skype, Email, Help portal URL) Windows Defender Security Center will display a default notification text.

 Value type is integer.
 Supported operations are Add, Get, Replace, and Delete.